- 14 Jul 2017

 Please find enclosed a copy of some of the information you requested in Annex B.

 While our aim is to provide information whenever possible, in this instance we are unable to provide some of the information you have requested because exemptions under sections 38(1)(b) of FOISA (personal information) applies to a small amount the information and section 30(c) of FOISA (prejudice to effective conduct of public affairs) applies to some the information requested.
-The reasons why that exemption(s) applies are explained in the Annex A to this letter.
+The reasons why that exemption(s) applies are explained below.

 REASONS FOR NOT PROVIDING INFORMATION